Building a home gym is no easy feat.

 But you definitely shouldn’t settle for crappy budget items that you’ll need to replace in a few months.
 By using the 80/20 principle you can focus your money on the main items that will help you see the best results.

 Make sure you don’t stop at buying equipment.
-Give some thought into making sure your home gym is a space you want to spend time in and is safe.
+Put some thought into making sure your home gym is a space you want to spend time in and is safe.

 At Strong Home Gym, we have done research into hundreds of products running them through our criteria and testing dozens of them in person.
-If you want more information about the essential items then be sure to check out our epic buying guides and recommendations on:
+If you want more information about the essential items then be sure to check out our expert buying guides and recommendations here: